MMACS11DC1-2025/class-exercises-Serene-ee/4.4/README.md

 #--- Reasonable recursion depth ---

 - For my recursion, I think 8 would be too high, because it will be too complex, and though animation will take a long time to draw it out.
 The depth 2 would be too low, because it's to simple and the drawing won't look like a tree.

+#--- Peers review ---
+By Jayden Wong

+-VERY good!
+I like all the details and the user interface is amazing

+-I like how much you can customize it

+PROS
+-detailed comments describe the function very well
+-no errors in code
+-recursion accurately used
+-beautiful patterns
+-code well organized
+-appropriate function names

+CONS
+-not much input validation, if i input a wrong color or other required element, code continues and gives me an error